angr/angr-doc/docs/loading.md

 ## Symbolic Function Summaries

-By default, Project tries to replace external calls to library functions by using symbolic summaries termed _SimProcedures_ - effectively just python functions that imitate the library function's effect on the state.
+By default, Project tries to replace external calls to library functions by using symbolic summaries termed _SimProcedures_ - effectively just Python functions that imitate the library function's effect on the state.
 We've implemented [a whole bunch of functions](https://github.com/angr/angr/tree/master/angr/procedures) as SimProcedures.
 These builtin procedures are available in the `angr.SIM_PROCEDURES` dictionary, which is two-leveled, keyed first on the package name \(libc, posix, win32, stubs\) and then on the name of the library function.
 Executing a SimProcedure instead of the actual library function that gets loaded from your system makes analysis a LOT more tractable, at the cost of [some potential inaccuracies](/docs/gotchas.md).

 When no such summary is available for a given function: